 What We Do

-b) Ensures the CoC utilizes a well-advertised and transparent Coordinated Entry System that provides people at risk of or experiencing homelessness access to a streamlined and standardized process that links them to appropriate resources to resolve their homelessness
+As part of monitoring progress towards performance goals, each January, the CoC conducts an annual comprehensive Point-in-Time Count of persons experiencing homelessness and a Housing Inventory Chart of all the homeless assistance beds operating in the Philadelphia CoC to identify gaps in the system.
+The CoC is also engaged in establishing a well-advertised and transparent Coordinated Entry and Assessment-Based Referral System (CEA-BHRS) that provides people at risk of or experiencing homelessness access to a streamlined and standardized process that links them to appropriate resources to resolve their homelessness.

 Who We Are

-The Philadelphia CoC Governance Charter outlines the roles and responsibilities of its Board, Advisory Committee and related subcommittees.
+The Philadelphia CoC Governance Charter outlines the roles and responsibilities of its Board and committees.

 The CoC Board approves all CoC policies procedures, and funding decisions, with input from the CoC Advisory Committee, subcommittees/workgroups, and the City of Philadelphia Office of Homeless Services.
 The Board has representation from City government, the service provider community, people who have experienced homelessness and other relevant community stakeholders.